thaetim/Flybelt/README.md

 A small mod introducing a wearable belt granting creative-like (slower) flight in exchange for hunger.
 Designed primarily as a way for having a balanced option for flying in survival.

-## Features:
+### Features:

+- Flight speed is slower than in creative-mode.
+- Being in air depletes the hunger.
+- Player still takes falling damage as normal.
+- Wearing other armor pieces proportionally slows the flight even more.
+- Introducing Levitation as an armor enchantment.
+Every time you put on an armor piece with this enchantment you will be given the standard Levitation effect.
+- The belt has to be enchanted with Levitation to actually give the Flight effect.
+- Higher Levitation levels increase the flying speed.

-### Crafting Flybelt:
+### Crafting:

-The Flybelt is crafted using a Gold Ingot, some Gold Nuggets and Phantom Membranes, and an Emerald Feather.
+The Flybelt is crafted using a Gold Ingot, Gold Nuggets, Phantom Membranes and an Emerald Feather.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/thaetim/Flybelt/master/.media/flybelt_recipe_dark.png">